edazpotato/alles-web/README.md

 # alles-web
-A teeny-tiny Alles User API wrapper for WEB Javascript (not node.js)
+A teeny-tiny Alles User API (Horizon) wrapper for WEB Javascript (not node.js)

-# NOT CURRENTLY WORKING
-This wrapper isn't currently functioning because the server isn't setting proper CORS headers

 ## Instalation
 You can either self host [`alles-web.js`](https://raw.githubusercontent.com/edazpotato/alles-web/main/alles-web.js) or grab it from the CDN: